jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 The first time you get punched in the face, it hurts.
 But you’re not dead.
 If you’re hit by someone untrained (or you are trained), you’re likely not even dazed.
 You’re just annoyed, angry, and in a bit of pain.

 Getting punched in the face is a great way to realize how strong and durable you are because a punch to the face is always delivered with bad intentions.
-Whether it’s a confrontation on the street, in a boxing ring, or in the octagon, a face punch is meant to do real harm.
+Whether it’s a confrontation on the street, in a boxing ring, or the octagon, a face punch is meant to do real harm.

 Yes, you might get a bloody nose or a black eye, but unless you get sucker punched and you fall and hit your head, there is minimal chance of death from getting punched in the face.
 You won’t even lose consciousness MOST of the time.
 It will just hurt, but you’ll still be here.